Self-Employed Retirement Plans Reno, NV

 The Cost of Waiting

-Delaying your retirement savings may cause a significant impact on the savings you’ll have when you reach retirement age.
-The biggest reason is compound interest—the concept where your investments earn returns, and those returns, then, generate even more returns.
-The more time your money has to grow, the larger the benefit of this growth.
+Delaying your retirement savings may cause a significant impact on the total you’ll have when you reach retirement age.
+The biggest reason is compound interest—the financial principle where your investments earn returns, and those returns, subsequently, generate even more returns.
+The longer your money has to grow, the larger the effect of compounding.

 By age 65, with an assumption of 7% annual return: